Yamor Mons: Geological characteristics

 Yamor Mons is located in Ceres's north polar region at 85.5°N, 12.00°E, near its north pole.
 It rises 9.5 km above Ceres's mean ellipsoid, though its topographic prominence is 4.5 km relative to surrounding terrain.
 Its base is triangular in shape, spanning 25 × 15 km.
 Its summit is marked by a 4 km long ridge oriented northwest–southeast, with a relatively flat 1 km wide slope to the west of this ridge.
-Its has four main walls 20–40° steep oriented marking roughly the northeast, east, south, and northwest flanks.
+It has four main walls steeply inclined at 20–40° and oriented to roughly mark the northeast, east, south, and northwest flanks.
 All main flanks are concave upward.
 The northeastern wall's steepness is relatively consistent at 35–40°; it is Yamor's highest flank.
 The eastern wall has a slope of roughly 30°, decreasing slightly towards the summit.
 The southern wall is split into two distinct sections: an eastern section with a consistent 24° slope, and a western section with a concave downward slope.
 The northwestern wall is the least steep, with a maximum slope of around 20°.

 Yamor Mons's profile is affected by three impact craters.
 The smallest crater is about 8 km in diameter, carving out a portion of the mountain's western flank.
 A larger 18 km crater grazes the mountain's southeastern flank, creating a minor arcuate wall as a part of its northwestern crater rim.
 The third crater, 13 km in size, is located to the north of the mountain.
 It appears to have excavated a large portion of the mountain, and its southern crater wall extends all the way to the summit rather than following a typical circular rim.
 The corresponding northeastern flank is the steepest of Yamor's flanks.